 All About GRIEF

 My lineage of grief work and experience extends throughout most of my life, but starting in the first grade with the death of my paternal grandfather, then family dogs, and then in the 6th grade with the sudden and tragic death of a classmate and friend.
-Grief continues to guide the ways in which I make offerings to the world, anchored in decades of formal collective community grief ritual rooted in the ways of the Dargara Tribe of Burkina Faso and shared by Sobonfu Some' and Malidoma Some', certified as an End-of-Life Doula, Grief Work training and Loving, Dying, and Letting Go Instructor training with Amy Wright at The Institute for the Study of Birth, Breath, and Death, direct work with Francis Weller and his offering: The Five Gates of Grief, and a grief coaching certification through From Grief to Gratitude™ Grief Coaching and numerous personal and collective experiences of holding space for grief.
+Grief continues to guide the ways in which I make offerings to the world, anchored in decades of formal collective community grief ritual rooted in the ways of the Dargara Tribe of Burkina Faso and shared by Sobonfu Some' and Malidoma Some', certified as an End-of-Life Doula, Grief Work training and Loving, Dying, and Letting Go Instructor training with Amy Wright Glenn at The Institute for the Study of Birth, Breath, and Death, taught with Merilynne Rush at the Dying Year, direct work with Francis Weller and his offerings: The Five Gates of Grief and most recently a 5-month apprenticeship with Francis and team called Entering the Healing Ground Grief Ritual Training, certified grief coach through From Grief to Gratitude™ Grief Coaching.
+And most importantly numerous personal and collective experiences of welcoming and holding grief.
 I am Grateful to all of my teachers and beloved ancestors, that have in some way or another led me to this moment in my life of learning, opening and welcoming this space in myself for grief to be tended and of the refusal to live numb.
 Grateful to the elements, the seasons, and the natural world who are my greatest teachers and support when I am grieving.
 Grateful to grief and death as teachers.
 Grateful to all the grievers who entrust me to hold sacred space with their grief.